 After living in a 33 square foot dumpster for a year to test the limits and see how much space someone actually needs to live, Jeff Wilson has created Kasita, a tiny house that measures in at just 352 square feet (32 square meters) and has everything you would find in a normal house.

 Kasita has been designed in a way so that it can be used for many different types of spaces, like a guest house, secondary income suite, office or a studio.

-Each unit has integrated technology that includes personal light and temperature settings, built-in speakers and a video-enabled doorbell.
+Each tiny home has integrated technology that includes personal light and temperature settings, built-in speakers and a video-enabled doorbell.
 Before we have a look at the interior photos, here’s the floor plan that shows how the unit is laid out.